pd-fkie/exim-fuzzer/blog-post.md

 - fuzzing solutions that give you an edge are not that far away
 - putting a little bit of effort into writing custom fuzzers can give a big payoff

+- if you'd like to check the source code out yourself, you can find it [here]() on Github